Binomial coefficient: Sums of the binomial coefficients

-says that the elements in the nth row of Pascal's triangle always add up to 2 raised to the nth power.
+says that the elements in the n-th row of Pascal's triangle always add up to 2 raised to the n-th power.
 This is obtained from the binomial theorem ((∗)) by setting x = 1 and y = 1.
-The formula also has a natural combinatorial interpretation: the left side sums the number of subsets of {1, ..., n} of sizes k = 0, 1, ..., n, giving the total number of subsets.
-(That is, the left side counts the power set of {1, ..., n}.)
+The formula also has a natural combinatorial interpretation: the left side sums the number of subsets of of sizes k = 0, 1, ..., n, giving the total number of subsets.
+(That is, the left side counts the power set of .)
 However, these subsets can also be generated by successively choosing or excluding each element 1, ..., n; the n independent binary choices (bit-strings) allow a total of $2^n$ choices.
 The left and right sides are two ways to count the same collection of subsets, so they are equal.